fierceoj/dionaea-ioc-scripts/README.md

 # Extract IPs from Dionaea

-Extract IPs and group by protocol scanned.
+Extract IPs from Dionaea bistream logs and group them by protocol.

+### Usage